babarrett/mitosis-docs/mitosis-README.md

 ### Design Goals
 * Open-source design with all schematics, PCB layouts, etc. available
 * Wireless design
-* caseless thin form factor (no wrist rests)
+* Caseless thin form factor (no wrist rests)
 * Both halves of the board communicate wirelessly with the receiver.
 * Very low power, long battery life
-* Keyboard processor is kept in deep sleep as much as possible
+* Keyboard processor is kept in deep sleep as much as possible.
-* Using key interrupts to help accomplish this
+  * Use key interrupts to help accomplish this.
-* scanning a keyboard matrix would mean the processor is on "all the time" so a matrix is not used
+  * Scanning a keyboard matrix would mean the processor is on "all the time" so a matrix is not used
-* each key is, therefore, wired to the processor directly, and no diodes are needed.
+  * Each key is, therefore, wired to the processor directly, and no diodes are needed.
 * Small PCB, 10x10cm for reduced production costs in small quantities
 * The same PCBs are used for the left and right side of the keyboard
 * The same PCBs are used as the "plate" for the keyboard
 * low latency
-* the receiver, and therefore keyboard is QMK software compatible
+* the receiver, and therefore keyboard is QMK software compatible≥ Open source.
 * encrypted communication from keyboard to receiver TODO: True?
 Not done yet?
-Check source.
-* The Mitosis firmware is included into the default QMK firmware set.
+* The Mitosis firmware is included in the default QMK firmware set.
   * intelligent layers
   * macros
   * handles all the standard QMK functions